Bosch Global Research Scientist Salary | $128K-$291K+ | Levels.fyi

 The median Research Scientist compensation in United States package at Bosch Global totals $145K per year.
-View the base salary, stock, and bonus breakdowns for Bosch Global's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Bosch Global's total compensation packages.
 Last updated: 9/24/2025

 Company